Tobu Railway: History

 Tobu is one of the oldest railway companies in Japan.
 It was established in November 1897 and began operation between Kita-Senju and Kuki in August 1899.
 The Tojo Railway was founded in 1911 as a separate company, but shared its president and head office with Tobu.

 In 1905, Nezu Kaichirō became the president of Tobu Railway and successfully helped to grow the company to one of the largest private rail operators in the Kanto region.

+In 1924, Tobu began operating its first electric train on the Isesaki Line between Asakusa (later Narihirabashi, today Tokyo Skytree Station) and Nishiarai.

 Tobu was the first railway in the Kanto region to adopt quadruple tracks, on the Kita-Senju to Takenotsuka sector in 1974.
 The Tobu Dobutsu Koen (Tobu Animal Park) opened in 1981.

 Railway network

 Tobu has two isolated networks which are connected by the Chichibu Railway for ferrying of its rolling stock.

-The Tobu Main Line network has a tree topology starting at Asakusa in Tokyo, with the Isesaki line as the trunk, and the Tobu Kameido Line, Daishi Line, Tobu Urban Park Line, Tobu Sano Line, Koizumi Line, Tōbu Kiryū Line, and Nikkō Line forming the branches, with further branches into the Tobu Utsunomiya Line and Tobu Kinugawa Lines.
+The Tobu Main Line network has a tree topology starting at Asakusa in Tokyo, with the Isesaki Line as the trunk, and the Tobu Kameido Line, Daishi Line, Tobu Urban Park Line, Tobu Sano Line, Koizumi Line, Tōbu Kiryū Line, and Nikkō Line forming the branches, with further branches into the Tobu Utsunomiya Line and Tobu Kinugawa Lines.
 It offers surcharged, seat-reserved limited express services from Tokyo to Nikkō and Kinugawa.

 The Tojo Line runs northwest from Ikebukuro in Tokyo to central and western Saitama Prefecture.
 A branch, the Ogose Line, runs to Ogose from Sakado.